 For art dating from 1300-1900, try the Wallraf-Richartz Museum.
 A fine collection of Roman artifacts found in the Rhine region are displayed at the Römisch-Germanisches Museum, and for the sweet tooth in all of us, the Schokoladen Museum (Chocolate Museum) can even teach Willy Wonka a thing or two.

 Aachen (Aix-la-Chapelle) is forever associated in history as the city of Charlemagne, who picked it as the center of the Holy Roman Empire.
 Dominating the town is the stunning Dom, or cathedral, which houses Charlemagne’s marble throne and relics of the emperor himself.
 It is also a UNESCO World Heritage Site.
 Thirty-two German emperors were crowned here.

 Aachen’s 14th-century Rathaus is worthy of a visit, too.
-It was built on the original site of Charlemagne’s palace, part of which still survives, and is adorned by statues of 50 of Germany’s rulers.
+It was built on the original site of Charlemagne’s palace, part of which still survives, and is adorned by statues of fifty of Germany’s rulers.

-Münsterland’s Castles Literally hundreds of moated castles, dating from the 9th and 10th centuries once existed in about a 100 km radius from the town of Münster.
+Münsterland’s Castles Literally hundreds of moated castles dating from the 9th and 10th centuries once existed in about a 100 km radius from the town of Münster.
 Today, about 100 are still standing and are in use—some as hotels, some as private residences.
-Descendants of the original knights and barons still live in 40 of them.
+Descendants of the original knights and barons still live in forty of them.
 Münsterland castles are noteworthy for their dependence on a moat for defense, since the surrounding countryside is flat with an abundance of streams.